Washington, DC, sues Proud Boys, Oath Keepers over Jan. 6

 The suit, filed Tuesday in federal court, also names dozens of the groups’ senior members, many of whom already face criminal charges for taking part in the violent attack on the Capitol building while Congress was meeting to certify the 2020 election results.

-Karl Racine, Washington’s attorney general, said the suit seeks compensation for damages to the District of Columbia and intends to inflict maximum financial damage on the groups responsible.
+Karl Racine, Washington’s attorney general, said the lawsuit seeks compensation for damages to the District of Columbia and intends to inflict maximum financial damage on the groups responsible.

 “Out intent is to hold these violent mobsters and violent hate groups accountable and to get every penny of damage we can,” Racine said.
 “If it so happens that we bankrupt them, then that’s a good day.”